instructure/vector/README.md

 Scaling groups, and predicts if they will be triggered in the future based on what happened in the past.

-*Note* This only works with metrics that are averaged across your group - like CPUUtilization or Load.
+**Note:** This only works with metrics that are averaged across your group - like CPUUtilization or Load.
 If you auto-scale based on something like QueueLength, Predictive Scaling will not work right for you.